Dr Sulagna Chattopadhyay

-Sulagna Chattopadhyay has been working for 27 years in the field of climate change, polar studies, disaster management, and biodiversity.
-She is the founder Editor of ISSN and RNI accredited Geography and You (G’nY), a journo-mag focusing on climate change, development and environment in particular, being published since 2001.
-Apart from completing 150 issues (part of the India Citation Index) she has been involved in various research and outreach programmes and has co-authored two books—Climate Change and The White World; Science and Geopolitics of The White World : Arctic-Antarctic-Himalaya published by Springer along with six other books on varied topics.
-She has been a member of the National Biodiversity Authority, Chennai and has engaged in various efforts towards conservation and climate change.
-She has a deep interest in polar studies and policy and has built a think tank Science and Geopolitics of Himalaya-Arctic-Antarctic (SaGHAA) since 2011 for policy and advocacy of the three poles.
-She was awarded “Business Excellence and Innovative Best Practices Academia Award-2019” by the New Delhi Institute of Management (NDIM).Read more
+Sulagna Chattopadhyay (PhD) has been working for 27 years in climate change, polar studies, disaster management, and biodiversity.
+She founded LIGHTS (Learning in Geography, Humanities, Technology and Science), an educational NGO in 2003.
+Under the aegis of LIGHTS, she founded G’nY (Geography and You), an ISSN and RNI accredited journo-mag focusing on climate change, development and the environment in particular, completing 150 issues; and SaGAA (Science and Geopolitics of Arctic and Antarctic) a Delhi based think tank that works on the policy and advocacy of Polar and mountain issues.
+Dr Sulagna has been involved in various research and outreach programmes and has co-authored two books—Climate Change and The White World; Science and Geopolitics of The White World: Arctic-Antarctic-Himalaya published by Springer along with six other books on varied topics.
+She has two petitions admitted in the Indian Parliament on stent pricing and PIO marriages.
+She has been a member of the National Biodiversity Authority, Chennai and has engaged in various conservation and climate change efforts.
+She was awarded the “Business Excellence and Innovative Best Practices Academia Award-2019” by the New Delhi Institute of Management (NDIM).Read more

 Dr. Sunil Kumar De